 - Wearable technology interfaces

-These new platforms will create both challenges and opportunities for businesses, requiring adaptation to new formats and interaction models.
+These new platforms bring both challenges and opportunities, since businesses will have to adapt to new formats and ways of interacting.

 Success Story: A forward-thinking home services company worked with a directory platform to develop augmented reality integration for their listing.
 When users point their phone camera at appliances or fixtures in their home, the directory app can identify the item, display common problems, and connect users directly with qualified repair professionals who specialize in that specific brand and model.
 This innovation increased their lead quality by 78% and conversion rate by 42%.